 The Rifle Team is not only a highly competitive JROTC athletic team, but also a Varsity Team.
 To Lee County, this is a living statement, proven by the overwhelming number of trophies and medals we bring home.
 Some of these prizes come from an overall high score or a highest individual score in one of the three shooting positions: Prone, Standing, and Kneeling.

-Led by Rifle Team Commander C/MAJ Cameron Brown and Rifle Team First Sergeant C/CPT Eric Vines, the Rifle Team is a highly disciplined and focused sport easily set apart from any other sort of extracurricular activity.
+Led by Rifle Team Commander C/MAJ Cameron Brown and Rifle Team First Sergeant C/MSG Eric Vines, the Rifle Team is a highly disciplined and focused sport easily set apart from any other sort of extracurricular activity.

 Practice is scheduled weekly for Tuesdays and Thursdays for two relays of cadets.
 Each cadet has an assigned relay that is posted on the bulletin board in the JROTC hallway and may also attend practice in the place of a cadet who is absent from the practice.
 Practice starts at 3:15 P.M., after school at the rifle range behind the home side of the football stadium, and ends at 5:00 P.M.